OliviaOdenthal/sinogram_changepoint_detection/README.md

 ## Usage

 Explore the Example.ipynb jupyter notebook to get started.
+Data is available on [dropbox](https://www.dropbox.com/sh/33jvy07mds3tkee/AAAze7eCLUJi-P-cKe7Il2T8a?dl=0) Full datasets are available as well.
+The first case study regarding quasicrystal formation is available through the [Materials Data Facility repository](https://petreldata.net/mdf/detail/pub_40_han_probing_v1.2).
+The second case study regarding primary silicon formation in chemically-modified alloy is available through the [University of Michigan Deep Blue repository](https://doi.org/10.7302/812m-d307).

+## Simulation

+The Matlab codes to simulate the phantoms are as also available.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.